• Skip to primary navigation

 vegan bulgogi on plate with rice and chop sticks.

 One of my all-time favorite dishes was bulgogi (Korean BBQ Beef).
 So, eventually, I knew I would have to find some way to make a healthy plant-based version of it.
-And, I think I’ve succeeded.

 All you need are 10 wholesome and simple ingredients and about 15 minutes of your time to make one of the best meals of your life.
-And, I’d be willing to bet no one would ever guess it’s vegan.
+I’d be willing to bet no one would ever guess it’s vegan.

 This recipe is an easy and excellent mid-week meal.
-Serve it with some Instant Pot brown rice and a side oil-free roasted asparagus.
+Serve it with Instant Pot brown rice and a side oil-free roasted asparagus.

 What Is Bulgogi?

-Bulgogi literally means, fire meat.
+Bulgogi literally means fire meat.
 Bulgogi or Korean BBQ Beef is often made of thin marinated strips of sirloin or ribeye and cooked on a barbecue or stove-top griddle.

 It is usually served over or with a side of rice and accompanied by various side dishes like egg soup and Kimchi.

-Sometimes it is served with a side of lettuce which is used to wrap a slice of the cooked meat, with a dab of ssamjang, rice, and other veggies like radishes, carrots, and cucumber.
+Sometimes, it is served with a side of lettuce, which is used to wrap a slice of the cooked meat, with a dab of ssamjang, rice, and other veggies like radishes, carrots, and cucumber.

 Regardless of your meat replacement choice, the most important part of this recipe is the bulgogi sauce.
 The combination of savory, sweet, and hot flavors is what brings this recipe to life.